prosodylab/prosodylabExperimenter/experiment/goodbye.md

 **Thanks for participating!**

+*Your data has been saved.*
-Please take note of the completion code below on mechanical turk.
+*Please take note of the completion code below, and enter on Mechanical Turk.*